chrisbyronc/java-academy/week-7.5/exercises/git-merging.md

    3. Confirm you have switched branches by running `git status`
 4. Update the println to say "Hello Class!"
 5. Perform the usual add, commit, and push
+   1. When pushing a branch the first time, you will need to run the command `git push --set-upstream origin new_feature_v1` where 'new_feature_v1' is your branch name

+### Team member 4 / or Team member 1

+1. Open and display the GitHub repository
+2. Click the "Pull Request" tab
+3. Click "New Pull Request"
+4.